Skip to main content

 • supported document inputs can still execute on non-vision routes because the daemon renders bounded document text for the model

 In the current route-capability surface, multimodal_input mainly covers image inputs and document-derived text or previews.
-Raw audio generation and speech-to-text are separate daemon features.
+Audio generation and speech-to-text have their own route flags.
 This distinction matters operationally.
 A route that is correct for text and PDF summaries may still be wrong for PNG or JPEG inspection.
-Route capabilities are also surfaced through GET /v1/runtime, so operators and SDKs can inspect the daemon inventory before submitting work.
+Route capabilities are surfaced through GET /v1/runtime and GET /v1/status, so operators and SDKs can inspect the daemon inventory before submitting work.
 Driver defaults today are:

-• Anthropic: multimodal input and native web search, but no daemon image backend
+• Anthropic: multimodal input and native web search, but no daemon image, audio, or transcription backend

-• Google: multimodal input plus daemon image generation and image editing, but no native web_search
+• Google: multimodal input plus daemon image generation and image editing, but no native web_search, audio generation, or transcription backend

-• OpenAI: multimodal input, native web search, daemon image generation, and daemon image editing
+• OpenAI: multimodal input, native web search, daemon image generation, daemon image editing, audio generation, and transcription

-• OpenRouter: multimodal input plus daemon image generation and image editing, but no native web_search
+• OpenRouter: multimodal input, daemon image generation, daemon image editing, audio generation, and transcription, but no native web_search

-• xAI: multimodal input, native web search, and daemon image generation, but no daemon image editing
+• xAI: multimodal input, native web search, daemon image generation, and daemon image editing, but no audio generation or transcription backend

 • Anthropic routes can use native provider web search